 So let’s get this out right up front.
 Just like your favorite pair of shoes, the ideal tire pressure varies from person to person.
 It depends on riding style, technique, terrain, weight, and other factors.
 What’s perfect for one, will feel like crap for others, so with that said, know that this article won’t tell you, “always use 25 psi” or some other nonsense like that.

 The intent of this article is to give you the skills and knowledge to figure out the ideal tire pressure for you on whatever bike or terrain you’re riding now and into the future.
 The right range is actually quite small so learning your proper psi and keeping it there is a good skill to learn.

 Typical mountain bike pressures range from about 22psi to 40psi.
 The exact numbers are determined by what tires and wheels you’re running, what terrain you’re riding, how aggressively you’re riding, and what the conditions are.
 There’s also a degree of personal preference and comfort.
 World cup races are sometimes determined by fractions of a second but the riders run different tire pressure.
 They won’t be too far off, but there’s no one size fits all tire pressure for everyone – even with the same bike and same course.

 Get in the right tire pressure ballpark first

 If you’re the type that just gives your tires a squeeze and says “good enough, let’s shred!”, this method is a good place to start.
 The ballpark method will get you to think about your tire pressure and you’ll be able to dial it in from there.
-First stop is your gear.
+The first stop is your gear selection.

 - For tubeless tires sizing from 2.1 – 2.4, try 25 psi in the front and rear. (+ or – a few psi for your size against average)